dimiturtrz/ruby-course-project/README.md

 - to save/load: ``` save ``` to save and ```load``` to load game state
 - to surrender: ``` surrender ``` - ends the game and opponent wins

+### Graphical
+In the graphical interface things are much easier:
+- to move a piece click the piece and then click the destination
+- to save/load/surrender click one of the buttons above the board

 ##Tests
 To run full tests run ``` rspec full_spec.rb --colour --format documentation ``` To test the separate features run rspec for the other spec files